smllygrl/AusPostTechTest/README.md

 # AusPostTechTest

-## A simple Spring Application to store and retirve Suburbs and Postcodes
+## A simple Spring Application to store and retrieve Suburbs and Postcodes

 Deployed for your convienience